Stop Comparing Yourself to Others Or Who You Were Yesterday

 Marcus Aurelius, Meditations

-Your true path is doing what you were made for — what you feel you have an inclination and natural ability for.
-This inclination is a reflection of your unique genetic code, deep underlying preferences for particular activities or forms of expression.
+Your true path is doing what you were “made” for - what you feel you have an inclination and natural ability for.
+This what author Robert Greene calls your “Life’s Task.”
+It’s a reflection of your unique genetic code, deep underlying preferences for particular activities or forms of expression.
 When you find your true path, you’ll be less inclined to compare your success with someone else.
 You will quickly realize their path isn’t a good fit for you.
 And you won’t be as inclined to envy their money, attention, or whatever, because craving those things is a false path.

 “In the end, the money and success that truly last come not to those who focus on such things as goals, but rather to those who focus on mastery and fulfilling their Life’s Task.”